-CYFS 1220 Health, Safety and Wellness
+CYFS 1220 Health, Safety and Wellness 3 credits: 2 hours lecture/week - 2 hours lab/week

 This course examines the components of a comprehensive health program in a school, Head Start, or child care setting.
 Topics include comprehensive health education, health services, a healthy and safe school environment, physical education, nutrition services, obesity prevention, health promotion and community involvement.
 Health problems of injury prevention and safety, alcohol, tobacco and other drugs, nutrition and obesity, environmental health, abuse and neglect, and communicable and chronic diseases will be addressed.
 The legal responsibilities of teachers and caregivers related to child health and safety will also be explored.
 (Prerequisites: College level reading and writing skills).
-(3 C/2 lect, 2 lab).